Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Literature Review

-Except for \citep{cannon2011quantile} and \citep{jia2020deep}, we are not aware of other works that use Quantile Regression Neural Networks in Censored case studies.
-In particular, there appear to be no works on CQRNN in the transport domain, despite the prevalent censorship in transport data (\Cref{sec:dcqr-intro}), the flexibility of Neural Networks and the advantages of Quantile Regression.
-We next address this gap by applying CQRNN to several datasets of real-world shared mobility services.
+In conclusion,~\cite{cannon2011quantile} and~\cite{jia2020deep} are yet the only studies on Quantile Regression Neural Networks in a Censored setting.
+In particular, there are no works on alleviating the computational cost of CQNN or the quantile crossing problem for censored cased studies.
+Moreover, there are no works on CQNN in the transport domain, despite the prevalent censorship in transport data with complex network-structures, behavioural feedback and demand and supply dynamics~(\secref{sec:dcqr-intro}).
+We address all these gaps by devising a Multi-Output Censored Quantile Regression Neural Network and applying it to several datasets of real-world shared mobility services.